-Private office spaces leads to more productivity, and remote workers face challenges, according to a study by Olivet Nazarene University.
+Private office spaces lead to more productivity, and remote workers face challenges, according to a study by Olivet Nazarene University.

 Apparently, most workers concur with Virginia Woolf, “I need solitude.
 I need space.”
 A study conducted by Olivet Nazarene University revealed employees with private offices are the happiest (90%) and most productive (83%).